 I have a broad background as a lawyer acting in the health, care and housing sectors.
-I take a particular interest in mental health and human rights law and am a Tribunal Judge for the Mental Health Review Tribunal.
+I take a particular interest in mental health and human rights law and am a First Tier Tribunal Judge for the Mental Health Review Tribunal.
 I also regularly advise clients on data protection and information management issues.

-I am a regular speaker on current legal issues and have recently spoken on the Human Rights Act and Mental Health Law, being a witness in MHRTs, Corporate Manslaughter and information management.
+I am a regular speaker on current legal issues and have recently spoken on Consent, the Human Rights Act and Mental Health Law, being a witness in MHRTs, Corporate Manslaughter and information management.

 - Savage v South Essex Partnership NHS Trust – this case established the operation of Article 2 of the European Convention of Human Rights in mental health law, which is a developing area of health law jurisprudence in the UK.

 - Williams v Bermuda health Board – this case addressed the ‘material contribution’ issue in clinical negligence.

 Bevan Brittan ranks as Top Tier Firm in 8 practice areas in The Legal...